Aircoookie/WLED-Docs/docs/interfaces/json-api.md

 _fs_ | object | Info about the embedded LittleFS filesystem (since 0.11.0)
 fs.u | uint32 | Estimate of used filesystem space in kilobytes
 fs.t | uint32 | Total filesystem size in kilobytes
 fs.pmt | uint32 | Unix timestamp for the last modification to the `presets.json` file.
+Not accurate after boot or after using `/edit`
+ndc | -1 to 255 | Number of other WLED devices discovered on the network. -1 if Node discovery disabled. (since 0.12.0)
-Not accurate after boot or after using `/edit` arch | string | Name of the platform. core | string | Version of the underlying (Arduino core) SDK. freeheap | uint32 | Bytes of heap memory (RAM) currently available.
+arch | string | Name of the platform. core | string | Version of the underlying (Arduino core) SDK. freeheap | uint32 | Bytes of heap memory (RAM) currently available.
 Problematic if <`10k`.